ftynfrhn/beauty_bazaar/README.md

 The primary objective of BeautyBazaar is to provide a centralized platform where clients can easily find and book certified makeup artists.
 The app aims to simplify the booking process, and offer a user-friendly experience, making it easier for clients to access professional makeup services.

 ### Features and functionalities:
-  1. User Profiles: Separate profiles for makeup artists and clients.
+1. User Profiles:
+- Makeup Artist Profiles: Showcase portfolios, including location, availability, services offered, prices, reviews, and a booking function.
+- Client Profiles: Display user details such as name, username, email, bio, and booking history.
-  2. Filter: Filter makeup artists based on location, availability, and types of services.
+2. Filter: Allow users to filter makeup artists based on location, availability, and types of services offered.
-  3. Booking System: Schedule appointments with makeup artists, and confirm bookings.
+3. Booking System: Enable users to schedule appointments with makeup artists by selecting the desired date, time, and inputting the location and contact number, with a confirmation of bookings.
-  4. Payment Gateway: Secure payment options within the app.
+4. Payment Gateway: Provide secure payment options within the app through credit card payments, with confirmation for transactions.
-  5. Booking History: Access user booking history.
+5. Booking History: Allow users to access their booking history, including details of the makeup artist, date, time, and location of past appointments.

 ### Packages:
   1. flutter/material.dart - Provides material design widgets and utilities for building Flutter UIs.